GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When a distinguished but elderly scientist states that something is possible, they are almost certainly right.
-When they state that something is impossible, they are very probably wrong.
+> ### The most important single aspect of software development is to be clear about what you are trying to build.
 >
-> ~ *Arthur C. Clarke*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts